Signing up online is easy. Just fill out and submit a short form. After you enter your contact information, you will see the following options:

 I signed up for automatic deductions from my Social Security or Railroad Retirement Board payment.
 Why am I still getting invoices in the mail?

 It can take up to three months for your automatic deductions from your Social Security or Railroad Retirement Board payment to take effect.
-Make sure you pay invoices you receive in the mail during this time.
+Make sure to pay invoices you receive in the mail during this time.
+You will receive an acknowledgement letter once automatic payments have been processed.
 You can learn more about monthly premium payments on Medicare.gov.

 You should contact customer service to discuss your concern.